RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 lens3$ vi mux-conf.yaml
 ```

 Load the Lens3 configuration from the files.
-KEEP "conf.json" SECURE
+Note `lens3-admin` needs
+"conf.json" containing connection information to Redis.
+KEEP
-ALL THE TIME -- access keys are stored in the database in raw text.
+"conf.json" SECURE ALL THE TIME -- access keys to S3 are stored in the
+database in raw text.

 ```
 # cp /etc/lenticularis/conf.json /home/lens3/conf.json